Former Atlantic City guru Jim Johnson endorses Brigid Harrison

-Governor Phil Murphy's Special Counsel for Atlantic City Jim Johnson on Friday endorsed Brigid Callahan Harrison in the 2nd district congressional primary on Friday.
+Gov. Phil Murphy's special counsel for Atlantic City on Thursday endorsed Brigid Callahan Harrison in the 2nd Congressional District Democratic primary.

-Johnson, author of the Johnson Report that outlined the city's problems and an approach to solve them in the early stages of the state takeover of the resort, said Atlantic City is in crisis and Harrison is the partner it needs in Congress to reach its potential.
+Jim Johnson, author of the 2018 report that outlined the city's problems and an approach to solve them, said Atlantic City is in crisis and Harrison is the partner it needs in Congress to reach its potential.

 Johnson left the position in Atlantic City in November to head the New York City Law Department, overseeing 1,000 lawyers who represent city government in legal matters.